gfmg/pands-project/README.md

     </figcaption>
 </figure>

-<p> This repository contains two main files:
+<p style="margin-top: 20px;"> This repository contains two main files:
   <ul>
    <li>analysis.py file: code to produce different plots to better understand the datasets, a summary of the dataset, differences across species and potential relationship between biological traits (results stored in the outputs folder)</li>
    <li>The Jupiter notebook contains a further discussion of the figures and potential ideas for further statistical analysis.</li>